'Sunday Night Football' prediction, odds: Ravens vs. Steelers picks, best bets

-'Sunday Night Football' prediction, odds, spread, time: Ravens vs. Steelers picks from expert on a 31-14 roll
+'Sunday Night Football' prediction, odds, line, time: Ravens vs. Steelers picks from expert on 31-14 roll

 SportsLine expert Mike Tierney has revealed his picks for the Baltimore Ravens vs. Pittsburgh Steelers in the Week 18 NFL matchup on 'Sunday Night Football'

 The AFC North title and the playoff berth that comes with it will be on the line when the Baltimore Ravens battle the Pittsburgh Steelers on 'Sunday Night Football.'
 Baltimore is coming off a 41-24 thumping of the Green Bay Packers in Week 17, while Pittsburgh dropped a 13-6 decision to the Cleveland Browns.
 The Ravens (8-8), who have won the past two division championships, would hold the tiebreaker with Pittsburgh if they finish with the same record.
-The Steelers (9-7), who are looking for their first AFC North crown since 2020, are 5-3 on their home field this season.
-Lamar Jackson (back) will start at quarterback for the Ravens.
-Pittsburgh will again be without receiver DK Metcalf (suspension).
+The Steelers (9-7), who are looking for their first AFC North crown since 2020, are 5-3 on their home field.
+Lamar Jackson (back) will start at quarterback for the Ravens, while receiver Rashod Bateman is inactive.
+Pittsburgh will again be without receiver DK Metcalf (suspension), but T.J.
+Watt (lung) is expected to return after having surgery.

 Kickoff from Acrisure Stadium in Pittsburgh is set for 8:20 p.m.
 ET.
 The Steelers lead the all-time series 37-27, including a 27-22 win in Baltimore on Dec.
-7. Baltimore is a 3.5-point favorite in the latest Ravens vs. Steelers odds from DraftKings Sportsbook, while the over/under for total points scored is 41.
+7. Baltimore is a 3.5-point favorite in the latest Ravens vs. Steelers odds from DraftKings Sportsbook, while the over/under for total points scored is 41.5.
+Baltimore is at -202 on the money line (risk $202 to win $100), with Pittsburgh at +167 (risk $100 to win $167).
+The Under is 8-2 over the teams' last 10 matchups.
 Before locking in any Steelers vs. Ravens picks, make sure to check out the 'Sunday Night Football' predictions from SportsLine NFL expert Mike Tierney.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins to bet on props like Derrick Henry anytime TD scorer: